RustySnek/librus-apix/docs/librus_apix/client.md

         completed_lessons_url (str, optional): The URL of the completed lessons endpoint.
 Defaults to urls.COMPLETED_LESSONS_URL. gateway_api_attendance (str, optional): The URL of the gateway API attendance endpoint.
 Defaults to urls.GATEWAY_API_ATTENDANCE. refresh_oauth_url (str, optional): The URL of the refresh OAuth endpoint.
-Defaults to urls.REFRESH_OAUTH_URL. proxy (dict[str, str], optional): A dictionary containing proxy settings.
+Defaults to urls.REFRESH_OAUTH_URL. index_url (str, optional): The url for student index proxy (dict[str, str], optional): A dictionary containing proxy settings.
 Defaults to an empty dictionary.

     Returns: